Arizona Biltmore, and lots of positive thoughts.

 I ate a fabulous Polenta Napoleon for dinner that had some quinoa in one of the layers.
 It also came with a Carrot Pasta that had a bit of brown sugar and was a nice treat.
 Susan and I also split a twice-baked potato which was full of cheese and bacon.
 She really enjoyed her pork tenderloin.

-We were back at the room early enough for a good night’s sleep and dreams about the positive weather forecast to come for our full day at the Sanctuary at Camelback.
+We were back at the room early enough for a good night’s sleep and dreams about the positive weather forecast to come for our full day at the Sanctuary on Camelback Mountain.